amanking/amanking-ruhoh-blog/_root/about-me.md

 I also work for clients as an **Agile Coach**.
 I have coached teams with sizes ranging from 7 to 30.

-In addition to playing Tech Lead and Agile Coach, I spend time conducting trainings, speaking at conferences, writing on technical topics, and working on open source software.
+In addition to playing Tech Lead and Agile Coach, I spend time conducting trainings, speaking at conferences, writing on technical topics, and working on **open source software**.

+My personal interests lie in code design, especially as influenced by OOP, TDD, and Refactoring.
+I wrote about this topic in a **book** published by the Pragmatic Programmers, [The ThoughtWorks Anthology, Volume 2][].
+[The ThoughtWorks Anthology, Volume 2]:http://pragprog.com/book/twa2/the-thoughtworks-anthology-volume-2

+Of late, I also tend to explore the motivations that drive improvement in individuals and teams.

 Find me at: